 One of the first things we did after exploring the waterfront was to arrange a carriage tour with Palmetto Carriage Works.
 We were able to purchase tickets across the street from our hotel and it was a short walk to their iconic big red barn where the tour starts.

 We chose the daytime carriage tour through 30 blocks of Charleston’s historic downtown district.
-We saw houses, gardens, churches and parks along with the history of the iconic buildings and architecture of the city.
-It was a one hour tour which was a perfect amount of time for our boys to be entertained and enough for all of us to learn more about the history of Charleston.
+We saw houses, gardens, churches, and parks, along with the history of the iconic buildings and architecture of the city.

 Patriots Point Naval & Maritime Museum

-Patriots Point is home to the aircraft carrier USS YORKTOWN, destroyer USS LAFFEY, 28 historic aircraft and a three acre Vietnam Experience.
+Patriots Point is home to the aircraft carrier USS Yorktown, the destroyer USS LAFFEY, 28 historic aircraft, and a three-acre Vietnam Experience.
 With incredible interactive exhibits, it offers a hands-on glimpse of maritime and military life.
-If you ask our boys about our trip to Charleston with kids, they will tell you that this was their absolute favourite part for them.

 You can literally explore almost every inch of the USS YORKTOWN.
 We went to the depths of the engine room all the way to the top deck.
-It is in a beautiful location, right across the harbour from Charleston and the views are stunning.
+It is in a beautiful location, right across the harbour from Charleston, and the views are stunning.

 A highlight of our day was getting to explore the massive engine rooms on the USS YORKTOWN.
 I couldn’t imagine spending all day and night working there in the middle of a war.
-The history of this aircraft carrier is impressive with service in both WWII and Vietnam wars, earning battle stars for both.
-The ship also famously recovered the Apollo 8 astronauts and capsule.

 Vietnam Experience at Patriots Point Charleston

-Exploring the three-acre Vietnam Experience at Patriots Point was an experience in itself.
-There were sound effects playing as you entered the outdoor exhibit and it made you feel like you were in Vietnam.
 There were all different kinds of military equipment and vehicles from the war to explore and it is included in your pass to the museum.
 Tickets are $24 for adults, $16 for kids ages 6-11 and free for kids under 6.

 Where to Eat in Charleston – Halls Chophouse Restaurant

 We were very lucky to arrange for a babysitter that was highly recommended to us by our friends in Hilton Head.
-She was a nurse in Charleston who loved kids and she agreed to take care of our boys in our hotel while we went out for dinner.
+She was a nurse in Charleston who loved kids, and she agreed to take care of our boys in our hotel while we went out for dinner.

-After dinner, we made our way to the Pavilion Rooftop Bar which looked out directly over the United States Custom House where we were treated to an incredible lightning storm while we enjoyed a cocktail before heading back to our hotel.
+After dinner, we made our way to the Pavilion Rooftop Bar, which looked out directly over the United States Custom House, where we were treated to an incredible lightning storm while we enjoyed a cocktail before heading back to our hotel.

 History of Charleston, SC

 Charleston is the largest city in South Carolina and was founded in 1670 as Charles Town.
-It played a major role in the slave trade with plantation owners and slave traders laying the foundation for the cities size and wealth.
-Independent Charleston slave traders pioneered the large scale slave trade of the 18th century and historians estimate that nearly half of all African slaves brought to America arrived in Charleston at Gadsden’s Wharf.
-At the close of the revolutionary war in 1783, Charleston adopted its present spelling with its incorporation as a city.
-In 2016 Travel + Leisure magazine ranked Charleston the best city in the world.
+It played a major role in the slave trade, with plantation owners and slave traders laying the foundation for the cities size and wealth.

 This post can also be viewed on Google web stories as Five Fun Things to do in Charleston.